Huawei launches new operating system for phones, eyes 'Internet-of-Things' market

 Rather than being a like-for-like replacement, Huawei is billing HarmonyOS as an ‘Internet-of-Things’ platform, aimed at operating on and connecting other devices such as laptops, smartwatches, cars and appliances.

+The company unveiled several new products using HarmonyOS, including a tablet, a smart watch and a stylus, during a video launch from the company’s headquarters in Shenzhen.

+The presentation ended with a teaser for the flagship P50 phone, whose spring launch was delayed “for reasons that everyone is aware of,” said Richard Yu, the CEO of Huawei’s Consumer Business Group.

-Huawei is aiming to have HarmonyOS rolled out on 200 million smartphones and 100 million third-party smart devices by the year-end, said Wang Chenglu, president of Huawei Consumer Business Group’s software department, who has led Huawei’s efforts to develop HarmonyOS since 2016.
+Huawei is aiming to have HarmonyOS on 200 million smartphones and 100 million third-party smart devices by the end of the year, said Wang Chenglu, president of Huawei Consumer Business Group’s software department, who has led Huawei’s efforts to develop HarmonyOS since 2016.

 Wang spoke at a media roundtable a day earlier and his comments were embargoed until Wednesday.